DNA Skin Test

 All these factors accelerate skin ageing due to oxidative stress: the skin dehydrates, loses elasticity and robustness.
 Wrinkles form more frequently.
 In addition, the skin becomes more susceptible to inflammation.

 What does a tendency to oxidative stress mean?

 Oxidative stress is the result of a large number of so-called free radicals in your body.
 Free radicals are oxygen molecules that can cause inflammation in cells and are, among other things, believed to promote cardiovascular diseases, cancer and skin ageing.

 A genetic predisposition can possibly ensure that some people are more likely to develop free radicals and therefore oxidative stress.
 During oxidative stress, the body tends to shut down collagen production, often leading to Wrinkles and dry skin are possible consequences.
 Dry skin cracks more quickly, making it easier for bacteria and fungi to enter the skin and trigger inflammation or fungal skin infections.

 One of the things that can help are the opponents of free radicals, the antioxidants.
 They protect the cells from the harmful effects of oxidative stress.
 Antioxidants can be supplied in a targeted way through nutrition; antioxidant nutrients include vitamins C, E and B2, zinc, selenium and iodine, as well as secondary plant compounds.

-What is the sensitivity to sunlight?
+What does sensitivity to sunlight mean?

 We need the UV light from the sun to form the essential vitamin D in the body.
 On the other hand, too much exposure to sunlight can damage the skin.
 UV radiation promotes collagen breakdown and damages skin cells in such a way that sunburn, inflammation and skin cancer could develop.

-Which genes are being analysed?
+Which genes are analysed?